-- Die Line: Displays or hides the preview of the die line of the job.
-The die line can also have XMP (Extensible Metadata Platform) data. - Version: Drop-down menu of the saved versions. - Export: Exports the selected versions as jobs to the Fiery Command WorkStation Held queue.
+- Die Line (Eye icon): Displays or hides the preview of the die line of the job.
+The die line can also have XMP (Extensible Metadata Platform) data. - Export: Exports the selected versions as jobs to the Fiery Command WorkStation Held list.
 If multiple versions have been saved, you can select all versions in the Export versions to held queue dialog box.
-The versions are exported to the Held queue as separate jobs.
+The versions are exported to the Held list as separate jobs.